Yuyukouuz/HDSFL/README.md

 4. Wait for the output result.
 The output result will be saved in running_save directory.

 ## Read experimental results：
-Run read_record.py --open filename --print True
+`python read_record.py --open filename --print True`